efe/django-fernet-secrets/README.md

 # django-fernet-secrets

 A package to simplify secret management for Django projects.
-Instead of encyrpting every "secret" with a different encryption key, this package encyrpts all secrets with a single master key.
+Instead of encrypting every "secret" with a different encryption key, this package encrypts all secrets with a single master key.

 ## Getting Started